 Emotion high as Nantes fans pay tribute to Emiliano Sala

+Nantes fans showed their devotion to missing Argentine striker Emiliano Sala, chanting his name non-stop during an emotional home game against Saint-Etienne on Wednesday.

-Nantes’ first game since the disappearance of Argentine striker Emiliano Sala was halted after nine minutes on Wednesday so that fans could applaud the missing player and chant his name.
+In the first match for Nantes since Sala’s disappearance on Jan.
+21, the referee also halted play after nine minutes so the crowd could applaud him and chant his name over and over again.

+“It was a very special night, we played more for him than for us,” Nantes defender Diego Carlos said after the 1-1 draw.
+“We gave everything for him.”

+Fans broke out into long and sustained chants of “Emiliano Sala, Emiliano Sala, Emiliano, Emiliano, Emiliano Sala” around the stadium when the referee paused the match for more than one minute.

 Nantes players wore Sala’s name on the back of their shirts when the game kicked off at Stade de la Beaujoire.
 Saint-Etienne also paid their tributes.